uber/cadence/docs/08_cli.md

 #### Signal, cancel, terminate workflows as a batch job
 Batch job is based on List Workflow Query(**--query**).
 It supports signal, cancel and terminate as batch job type.
+For terminating workflows as batch job, it will terminting the children recursively.

 Start a batch job(using signal as batch type):
 ```